hityzy1122/WEVI/README.md

 ### 3.Preparing training data
 You can prepare your own event data according to the demo in DVSTool

-1) place aedat4 file in ./dataset/aedat4 following the demo data
+1) Place aedat4 file in ./dataset/aedat4
 2) cd DVSTool
 3) python mainDVSProcess_01.py
-It will transform the events and frame saved in .aedat4 into pkl which will be saved in dataset/fastDVS_process
+It will extract the events and frame saved in .aedat4 into pkl which will be saved in dataset/fastDVS_process
 4) python mainGetDVSTrain_02.py
 It will gather the train samples and save in dataset/fastDVS_dataset/train.
 (A train sample includes I0, I1, I2, I01, I21 and E1)
 5) python mainGetDVSTest_03.py